Mephisto (1981 film): Reception

 The film was the highest-grossing Hungarian film in the United States and Canada with a gross of $3.9 million.

 Awards and nominations

 Mephisto was the first Hungarian film to win the Foreign Language Oscar, and the only one until Son of Saul won in 2016.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 76% based on 25 reviews, with an average score of 7.40/10.